-President Trump said today: “North Korea best not make any more threats to the United States.
+President Trump said on August 8th: “North Korea best not make any more threats to the United States.
 They will be met with fire and fury like the world has never seen.”

 War should be our last choice.
 If fought, a United America must fight to total victory and with overwhelming force.

 Today, the US announced that North Korea was able to create and successful load miniature nuclear warheads onto its ICBMs.
 Over the last month, North Korea proved it could hit the US mainland as far as Chicago, and maybe even New York and DC with its missiles.
 It is a failure of epic proportions that this psychotic, communist country was allowed to get this far.